Caribou3d/CaribouCartesian/README.md

 Official Caribou Facebook Group: https://www.facebook.com/groups/636587910566652 German Caribo Group: https://www.facebook.com/groups/315750966179297

-Very special thanks to 3d-Gussner and Bernd Brinkert for their huge support and effort in providing and testing Zaribo firmware.
+Very special thanks to 3d-Gussner and Bernd Brinkert for their huge support and effort in providing and testing Caribou firmware.

 Thank you Rebecca and Jason from LDO Motors and Martin from Bondtech for the quality manufacturing and relationship.